ymeine/editor-frontend-eclipse/README.md

 Sections below discuss about development at the whole project scale.

-__Please have a look at the [roadmap](./roadmap.md) too for a prioritization of what has to be done.__ It will link to specific documentations' sections (including some of below ones).
+__Please have a look at the [roadmap](./roadmap.md) too for a prioritization of what has to be done.__ It will link to specific documentations' sections.

 ### Plugin definition

 __Clean Eclipse extension points.__

-> Do we use the `org.eclipse.ui.editors.documentProviders` extension point or not?
+> Do we use the [`org.eclipse.ui.editors.documentProviders`](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fextension-points%2Forg_eclipse_ui_editors_documentProviders.html) extension point or not?

 We can manage without, as it is done for now, but maybe it's better for design purposes to use it.